 Torrenting is a simple and effective way of sharing videos, music, and images.
 Using a VPN will protect all your sharing activity by encrypting your connection, making it impossible for your ISP to see what you’re up to.
 A VPN for torrenting can make your online activity more secure and private while keeping your data from getting monitored by your internet service provider or other people.

 While torrenting is often associated with illegal acts online like pirating, it can be used for above-board and legal purposes.
 In fact, we do not recommend using a VPN to torrent copyrighted materials.
 Doing so is illegal, and like all digital security, VPNs aren’t 100 percent airtight.
-However, if you plan on torrenting your latest TikTok outtakes, mixtapes, and old vacation pictures, it’s best to do so while using a VPN.
+However, if you’re using torrents for legitimate purposes, a VPN adds an essential layer of privacy and prevents ISP throttling.

 Before torrenting using a VPN, make sure the VPN you use is reliable and reputable.
 Once you install the VPN, check to see that it works correctly and that all your data is getting encrypted end-to-end.
 Also, enable your VPN’s kill switch feature to safeguard your privacy even further – this is great in case a VPN connection fails.